CodingNannah/100-days-of-code/README_personal.md

 to my appropriate Github repository
 ## Committing Log Daily (Mon - Sat)
 to this branch, showing what I've worked on
+###UPDATE: not committing to log daily.
+Project work commits suffice.
 ## Connecting with Others
 via the 100 Days of Coding Discord
+###UPDATE: Discord channel is not moderated.
+Disgusting porn ads.
+Reported to Discord, and I left the Channel.

 ## NOTE:
 After this round, I will reevaluate where I am on my coding journey and probably do this again with my own projects.